Summer College for High School Students

 - Mississippi residents, especially residents of Delta counties

-Students must submit financial aid application and brief supplemental application.
+Students must submit financial aid application and brief supplemental essay.
 Preference will be given to students residing in counties with critical need for teachers, those attending Teacher Academies, and those with financial need.

 Academic Competitions Scholarships